coffee2code/trashed-by/readme.txt

 == Screenshots ==

-1. A screenshot of the admin post trash listing showing the added "Trashed By" and "Trashed On" columns.
+1. The admin post trash listing showing the added "Trashed By" and "Trashed On" columns.

 == Frequently Asked Questions ==